taliajs/php2550finalproject/README.md

   - `isolates.csv`: This is the original data (from the NCBI Isolates Browser)
   - `isolates2.csv`: This is the data that was used for our analysis (the data after pre-processing).

-- `lit-review`: This folder contains the literature reivew (more background information on salmonella poultry vaccines, and methods for identifying/predicting outbreaks).
+- `lit-review`: This folder contains the literature review (more background information on salmonella poultry vaccines, and methods for identifying/predicting outbreaks).